dd32/td-gh-ex/readme.txt

 Tags: Blog, two-columns, right-sidebar, footer-widgets, education, custom-background, custom-menu, featured-image-header, featured-images, post-formats, threaded-comments, translation-ready, full-width-template, theme-options

 Requires at least: 4.4.2
-Tested up to: 4.5.2
+Tested up to: 4.5.3
-Stable tag: 1.0.2
+Stable tag: 1.0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Benevolent is a simple, modern and easy to use WordPress theme for non-profit organisations, charity causes, political organisations and foundations.
-The theme is apt for organisations looking for clean and professional WordPress Theme.
-The design is responsive and the theme looks great on tablets, laptops and mobile phones.
-Benevolent comes with several features and it is customisable.
-The front page has advance slider option, call for donation at several places, project showcase, impact showcase with statistics counter, latest articles and sponsors showcase of the cause.
-The theme is also SEO friendly which makes it easy to find on search engines like Google.
-The theme supports all kinds of post formats such as gallery, image, video, etc. It has 4 custom widgets - recent posts, popular posts, social media and about us.
-The theme is translation ready.
+Benevolent is an easy to use, clean modern and  flexible multipurpose theme.
+Although the theme was designed with nonprofit organizations in mind , the theme is very versatile and can be used by any business websites, digital agency, consultancy, corporate business, freelancers, and bloggers.
+The theme is SEO friendly with optimized codes, which  make it easy for your site to rank on Google and other search engines.
+Benevolent comes with several features to make user-friendly, interactive and visually stunning website.
+Such features include custom menu with Call to Action Button, advance full width slider,  community section, Stats counter,  Client Section, Banner with Call to Action Button  (CTA),  and social media.
+It has four footer area and a right sidebar and includes  four custom widgets for the recent posts, popular posts, social media and the featured post.
+The theme is rigorously tested and optimized for speed and faster page load time and has a secure and clean code.
+The theme is also translation ready.
+Designed with visitor engagement in mind, Benevolent helps you to easily and intuitively create professional and appealing websites.
+You can get free support in http://raratheme.com/support-forum/, Documentation: http://raratheme.com/documentation/benevolent and check the demo at http://raratheme.com/preview/benevolent/

 == Installation ==